Program Contact: Carolyn Bradley, 203-582-7975

 - Official recent results of the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) for international applicants.

-All accepted students also will be required to complete a background check and urine drug screen following acceptance and before the start of classes.
-Acceptances will be conditional until satisfactory completion of both.
+All accepted students are required to complete a background check and urine drug screen following acceptance and before the start of classes.
+Acceptances are conditional until satisfactory completion of both.

 Progression Requirements

-According to Quinnipiac University policy, all graduate students are expected to maintain a grade point average (GPA) of at least 3.00 on a 4.00 scale.
+According to Quinnipiac University policy all graduate students are expected to maintain a grade point average (GPA) of at least 3.00 on a 4.00 scale.
 Full-time graduate students are required to achieve a 3.00 GPA each semester.
-Part-time graduate students must have an overall GPA of 3.00 upon completion of 9 credits and must maintain a cumulative GPA of 3.00 thereafter.
+Part-time graduate students must have an overall GPA of 3.00 upon completion of nine credit hours and must maintain a cumulative GPA of 3.00 thereafter.
 The grading scale of the Graduate Nursing Program is consistent with that of the university.

 Appeal Process